codescollection/Rbinetwork/README.md

 proportional to degree centrality.
 Isolated nodes indicate students with no recovered influence links.)

 To implement our package, please load the R packages "MASS", “parallel”， “ggplot2"，“gridExtra”， “glmnet", "igraph" and "ivreg" before you running the codes.
-(For questions or issues, please open an issue on GitHub or contact the maintainer.)

 ############################################################################
 ############################################################################